 A long leash (20–30 feet) can be a great compromise, allowing your dog more freedom to sniff and explore while still maintaining a level of control.
 It’s not quite the same as being completely off-leash, but it can offer a valuable enrichment experience.
 For a deeper dive into the benefits, check out our article on on-leash alternatives to off-leash fun.

-Using Long Lines for Training in Distracting Environments
+Long Lines for Training in Busy Environments

 Long lines are also useful tools for training in areas with distractions.
 They provide a safe way to practice recall and other commands while still giving your dog some freedom of movement.
 Learn more about using long lines for training in our post on on-leash alternatives to off-leash fun.